elvis-epx/pictdiff/README.md

 other hand, if "img2" is more red than "img1", then "diff" will be red-tinted.

 Differences in alpha (opacity) have twofold effects.
-They are added to the total absolute difference, which are rendered as gray in diff image.
+They are added to the total absolute difference, which is rendered as gray in diff image.
 This guarantees that alpha differences will be clearly revealed, even if the color did not change.
+And, of course, the number returned by the utility will be non-zero.

-Also, the color channels are multiplied by alpha, so the color differences are mitigated when both images are quite transparent.
+On top of that, the color channels are multiplied by alpha, so the color differences are mitigated when both images are quite transparent.
 In the extreme case, two completely transparent images (alpha=0) will be considered equal, even if one is "red" and another is "blue".